Schmidt and Cotter in talks on Lions tour

-The Lions are to interview Joe Schmidt and Vern Cotter as well as Warren Gatland for the job of running next year’s tour of New Zealand.
+The are to interview Joe Schmidt and Vern Cotter as well as Warren Gatland for the job of running next year’s tour of New Zealand.

 “We are talking about interviews any time now and we want to be totally inclusive,” Lions manager John Spencer told The Rugby Paper yesterday.
-“After the various interviews, we will make a final decision with announcements in September.”
+“After the various interviews, we will make a decision with announcements in September.”

-The all-Kiwi shortlist will not be extended to include the outstanding candidate on current form, Eddie Jones – nine straight wins as England coach and counting.
+The all-Kiwi shortlist will not be extended to include the outstanding candidate on current form, Eddie Jones – nine straight wins as coach and counting.

 ‘“You always wonder if there might be a change of mind because sometimes you don’t know what’s going to happen next,” Spencer said.